codelinguist/client-management/README.md

     - Another example, you should not reuse an api to get clients for Clients grid in a Clients dropdown functionality.
     - I can explain how this would lead to bad development experience sooner than we think.
     - **Basically, not all things that look similar are the same.**
 - With [Vertical Slice Architecture](https://www.jimmybogard.com/vertical-slice-architecture/), the application operations are organized by FRONTEND use cases.
-In this sample app,
+In this sample app:
     - Clients Page:
         -  SearchClients
         -  AddClient